-Many EU Crypto Entities May Not Know the Correct Deadline for Sustinability Disclosures Under MiCA: Risk Analyst
+Many EU Crypto Entities May Not Know the Correct Deadline for Sustainability Disclosures Under MiCA: Risk Analyst

 The confusion around the correct deadline may be a matter of interpretation, even though a specific clarification has been made by the regulator.